This is Overlake

 - ArtsFest: An event held each spring that highlights the work of all the arts at Overlake, including visual arts exhibits, dance, drama, theatre sports, instrumental and vocal performances.
 Refreshments are served.
 This is a wonderful event for the whole family.

-- Athletics Hall of Fame: An event for everyone in the Overlake community, co-sponsored by the Alumni Association and the Athletics Department, honoring past Overlake athletes who made outstanding contributions to the school during their years here.
+- Athletics Hall of Fame: A bi-annual event for everyone in the Overlake community, co-sponsored by the Alumni Association and the Athletics Department, honoring past Overlake athletes who made outstanding contributions to the school during their years here.

 - Back to the Classroom: A day in early spring when parents are invited to visit school and to attend classes.
 You may visit your own child’s classes, or others, to learn more about other classes that you or your child may be interested in.